3dmv2023/3dmv2023.github.io/README.md

-# GML4VC
+# 3DMV
-GML4VC is the Graph Machine Learning for Visual Computing tutorial hosted in CVPR 2022.
+3DMV is a workshop on Learning 3D with Multi-View Supervision hosted in CVPR 2023.

 ![](misc/surface.png)